siudeks/Danmaku-no-Kyojin/Danmaku.Lib/README.md

 		 (-1,-1) |  (1,-1)

-It is a different approach compared to XNA/Monogame where it uses different calculations.
-As result, we need to recalculate when needed values from game coordinates to apply XNA/Monogame rules.
+It is a different coordinate system approach compared to Monogame.
+As the result, we need to d orecalculations between Danmaku and Monogame coordinate systems.
 ##